Email Postfix in Practice

 The config-item “defer_transports=smtp” can be useful when trying to get Postfix set up; it ensures that all email queued for the smtp-service to send out over the internet will instead be placed “on hold” until explicitly sent via postqueue -f to “flush queues”.
 It is then possible to check the deferred queue first before flushing the queues, to ensure no spammer has managed to route emails via your Postfix instance due to incorrect Postfix rules.
 Once your email server is registered in DNS (see later), spammers will start probing it within minutes.
 If your server is temporarily misconfigured, and starts forwarding such spam mails, then you can quickly land on a black-list from which it is difficult to get removed again.
 So blocking outgoing email can be a nice initial safety-net.

-Now we come to potentially the most confusing part: client-restrictions, recipient-restrictions and relay-restrictions.
+Now we come to potentially the most confusing part: mua-restrictions, client-restrictions, relay-restrictions, and recipient-restrictions.

 Client-restrictions (*_client_restrictions) are used to reject entire remote mailservers, ie prevent a mailserver from submitting any mail.
-Here we reject any remote email-server which is on one of the two major blocklists.
+Here we reject any remote email-server which is on a spamhaus blocklist.

 Phew - done.
 Now emails are rejected on port 25 unless destined for a user defined in the virtual_alias_maps, and rejected on port 587 unless coming from a logged-in user.